Advanced Mechanics Design

 Parsing the TomBen Format

-The TomBen format is a format that given to us as the final part of the AMD module, in this we would have to create a wave spawner that uses these values in an ECS system.
+The TomBen format is a format that was given to us as the final part of the AMD module.
+In this we would have to create a wave spawner that uses these values in an ECS system.

-The main problem with this file format is that it required a custom parser to read the values, I decided to make a parser for it using Regular Expressions, this way I could loop through the waves and clusters to get the number of desired units to spawn and when to spawn them
+The main problem with this file format is that it required a custom parser to read the values.
+I decided to make a parser for it using Regular Expressions so I could loop through the waves and clusters to get the number of desired units to spawn and when to spawn them.

 Tom Ben Format